CMUCTAT/MathTutor-process-js/README.md

 ### Examples

+#### Iterate through alllll the BRD files.
+`cd test && node parse_all_brds`

+This will output all the CTATComponent HTML \<div\>s for each Tutor.

+`cd test && node parse_all_brds | grep UNKNOWN` will show you all the CTATComponents that are still unknown.
+Open *brd.js* and find the *getCtatClass()* function to see how XML elements are mapped to HTML components.

+`cd test && node parse_all_brds | grep SOME_` will show you CTATComponents that have a component which has not been identified as an offical CTAT Component.

 #### Convert to HTML
 `cd test && node parse_brd`

 This will give you what the raw HTML looks like, in an unsorted array.